cosminmocan/vfio-single-amdgpu-passthrough/README.md

 ```

-Next we unbing the VTConsoles without unbinding the EFI-Framebuffer, because if we would do that , we would get a segmentation fault.
+Next we unbind the VTConsoles without unbinding the EFI-Framebuffer, because if we would do that , we would get a segmentation fault.
 Instead, now that the display manager and pulseaudio are off ,we can unload all the modules(amdgpu and snd_hda_intel) that use the gpu(both the video and audio part)

 After that is done, we now detach the gpu using virsh, and we load the vfio modules and thats it, if you added the gpu to you VM and you configured it to use q35 efi instead of bios, everything will work :D .